-Subsequent to the advisory committee reviews, the draft UPWP will be submitted to the FDOT, FHWA, and FTA for their review and comment, and a public comment period will be initiated.
-The TPO Board will review the draft UPWP at its April meeting.
+At their meetings during the week of March 7th, the TPO advisory committees reviewed and recommended adoption of the draft UPWP.
+Subsequent to the advisory committee reviews, the draft UPWP was submitted to the FDOT, FHWA, and FTA for their review and comment, and a public comment period was initiated.